FredJones4/vtol_ctrl_ros2/README.md

 ## Reading the README.md

 ### Disclaimer

 This tutorial expects that the user (you) is (are) using VSCode to edit code and view the text.
 For GitHub or other sources, please adapt the startup instructions as needed.

+This tutorial also expects you are familiar with:
+- Github & Git Commands
+- Python
+- MAGICC Lab Resources (Github, Gitlab)
+- MAGICC Lab Projects (ROSFlight, PX4, etc.)

+###

 1. This Markdown Preview utilizes Mermaid and LaTeX in its setup so ROS graphs can be quickly and directly be altered later.
 Download the ```Markdown Preview Mermaid Support``` and the `Markdown+Math` extensions.
 2. This code relies on an altered fork of PX4-Autopilot.
 A guide to building on that repository is found in this repo, under "Making a Private Clone of a Public Repo.pdf".